apache/beam/website/www/site/content/en/documentation/transforms/java/aggregation/combine.md

 {{< /highlight >}}

 **Example 2**: Keyed combine
-Use a keyed combine to to combine all of the values associated with each key into a single output value for each key.
+Use a keyed combine to combine all of the values associated with each key into a single output value for each key.
 As with the global combine, the function passed to a keyed combine must be associative and commutative.